Take a Great Lakes Cruise This Summer

 The Victory cruise line has two nearly identical 105-stateroom ships, Victory I and Victory II.
-They will begin a second season of sailing adventures along the highlighted larger ports of the Great Lakes.
+They will begin the second season of sailing adventures along the highlighted larger ports of the Great Lakes.
 These two ships are considered ocean-going coastal vessels with a draft and waterline that makes them ideal craft for exploring destinations larger vessels cannot reach on the ports along the Great Lakes.

 Multiple Great Lakes Cruising Itineraries Available

 Cruising the highlights of the Great Lakes over 10 days offers travelers a unique opportunity to see the best of the lakes.
 The cruise is one way with stops in all the major Great Lakes ports.
 Here are the 2019 sailings (subject to change)

 Great Lakes Grand Discovery

 This 10-day excursion starts from the largest city on the Great Lakes; Chicago.
 Then treks north on Lake Michigan and stops at the historic and picturesque Mackinac Island.
 Here you can step back in time before there were cars and enjoy catching a cool lake breeze at the Grand Hotel.
 For a small fee, you can wonder the hotel and rock on one of the world’s longest porch.

 The ship sets sail for a short jaunt north to the Canadian side of Sault Saint Marie.
 The site of the famous Soo locks leading to Lake Superior.
 Then turns south into Lake Huron to one of the largest islands in the Great Lakes, Little Current on with its large native population and cultural home of the Ojibwe.
 The ship continues south to the motor city of Detroit then Cleveland before stopping at the spender of Niagara Falls and finishing in the youthful and vibrant Toronto.